pcxlab/Quick-PCXWINExportHashfromCABs/README.md

 ﻿# Quick-PCXWINExportHashfromCABs
-# Useful for intune admins to quickly export hash from cab files.
+# Useful for intune admins to export hash from cab files quickly.